theheking/intro-to-command-line-hpc/practical_overview/4_Working_Files_Directories.md

     rm: remove write-protected regular file ‘SRR2589044_1-backup.fastq’?

 You should enter `n` for no. If you enter `n` (for no), the file will not be deleted.
 If you enter `y`, you will delete the file.
-This gives us an extra measure of security, as there is one more step between us and deleting our data files.
+This gives us an extra security measure, as there is one more step between us and deleting our data files.

 **Important**: The `rm` command permanently removes the file.
 Be careful with this command.
 It doesn’t just nicely put the files in the Trash.
-They’re really gone.
+They’re gone.

 By default, `rm` will not delete directories.
 You can tell `rm` to delete a directory using the `-r` (recursive) option.
 Let’s delete the backup directory we just made.